 Milan, or Milano as they would say in Italian, is the economic center of Italy.
 Known as a hub for fashion, finance, and opera, this city in Northern Italy operates at a different pace than the laid-back south.
-While many people seem to skip right over Milan on their way to other destination, you should really take two days in Milan to hit all of the “must-see” spots.
+While many people seem to skip right over Milan on their way to other destination, you should really take 2 days in Milan to hit all of the “must-see” spots.

 2 Days in Milan Itinerary